ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/attachments/what-are-attachments.dotnet.markdown

 ## Transaction support

-In RavenDB v4.0 attachment and documents can be stored in one transaction, real once, meaning all or nothing.
+In RavenDB v4.0 attachment and documents can be stored in one transaction, a real one, which means you either get all of them saved to disk or none.

 ## Reivions and attachments